 What is a video interview?

-Most video interviews follow the same format as a regular interview but are held over Skype (or a similar application).
+Most video interviews follow the same format as a regular interview but are held over Zoom, Skype or a similar application.
 These are known as live video interviews.
 More rarely, you might be asked to upload a video of yourself answering interview questions.
 You can think of that as the equivalent of doing a paper exam.

 Why do companies choose to do video interviews?

-2019 saw a real upsurge in the use of video to replace applications for the big recruiters, soon the days of hammering out 500 words on your team working experiences will be but a distant memory.
+2019 saw a real upsurge in the use of video to replace written applications for the big recruiters.
+Soon the days of hammering out 500 words on your teamwork experience will be but a distant memory.

-Since the coronavirus pandemic, face to face interviews have not been able to take place due to social distancing.
-Instead, companies are opting for video interviews.
+The 2020 coronavirus pandemic has seen companies opting for video as opposed to face-to-face interviews to adhere to social distancing rules.
 It is likely that video interviews will continue to be a more convenient way to host interviews, even as workplaces return to normal.

 How do you make a lasting impression from a video interview?